Please note this guideline closed for consultation on 16 November 2021. We are expecting the final guideline to be published in 2022.

 Notes to Editor

 This guideline closed for consultation on 16 November 2021.
-We are expecting the final guideline to be published later this year.
+We are expecting the final guideline to be published in 2022.

 The Lancet Series on Miscarriage is a collection of three papers examining global evidence on the epidemiological, physical, psychological, and economic costs of these early pregnancy losses, as well as making recommendations for best practice care and support based on this review.
 Tommy’s National Centre for Miscarriage Research led an international group of authors in the Series, and their findings underpin the calls for UK policy change in Tommy’s new Miscarriage Matters campaign.